arnaud-lb/phpketama/README.md

 ## Compatibility with libketama

-phpketama uses the same algorithm than libketama, and will always return the same results that libketama.
+phpketama uses the same algorithm as libketama, and will always return the same results as libketama.

 The API is not compatible.